macintosh-HD/Quarterback/README.md

 # Quarterback

 A small Swift package with helpful classes which enable more powerful operations.

 **The package is still work in progress!**

-Some of the classes where derived from [SwiftLee](https://www.avanderlee.com).
+Some of the classes are based on SwiftLee's [AsyncOperations Playground](https://github.com/AvdLee/AsyncOperations).